JuliaQX/QXTools.jl/docs/src/users_guide.md

 which act on individual tensors.
 This makes it possible to separate the development of the high performance distributed tensor network computation code from that of the higher level contraction planning, circuit and and network manipulation code.
-For QXSim DSL files the ".tl" suffix is used for "Tensor Language".
+For QXSim DSL files the ".qx" suffix is used for "Tensor Language".
 We will first show a very simple example of a QXSim DSL file and then descibe in detail how each of the instructions work.